What is doubt, and how does it affect our evangelism efforts?

-- Or is what you share some one else’s script?
+- Or is what you share some one else’s experience?

-We want to be authentic in our sharing, and your owned lived experience in your relationship with the Lord is the most authentic of testimony.
+We want to be authentic in our sharing, and our owned lived experience in our relationship with the Lord is the most authentic of testimony.

-How can we truthfully proclaim that we know we are forgiven with we question the truthfulness of that statement in our own heart?
+Can we truthfully proclaim that we know we are forgiven when we doubt the truthfulness of that statement in our own heart?

-Sure we can proclaim it because its part of the gospel content, as a propositional idea.
+Sure we can proclaim forgiveness as a propositional idea because it is the central part of the gospel content.

-But, can we share it with conviction because we believe it ourselves?
+But, can we share the message of forgiveness with conviction because we believe it ourselves?

-If we doubt our own forgiveness, or our own hope for life after death, or even the love of God for us in Christ, I’m not sure we can proclaim it ourselves convincingly.
+If I doubt my own forgiveness, or my own hope for life after death, or even the love of God for me in Christ, I’m not sure I can proclaim it convincingly.

 2. We have to deal with doubt in the people we share with.

-As mentioned, doubt can be a hurdle to overcome that keeps a person from committing to Jesus Christ, or doubt can cause people to question their initial commitment.
+Doubt can be a hurdle to overcome that keeps a person from committing to Jesus Christ.

 As evangelists, we help people along in their journey to Christ, planting seeds as prompted by the Lord.

 Some will fall on good ground, others will be eaten by the birds.
-The problem is not the seed, its the soil.
+The problem is not the seed.
+It is the soil.